Ms Lauren de Kock

 - C Parker, T Gaohose, P Kgatlhanye, N. Situbeng, P. Mbalati, L de Kock; Using Quality Improvement in a health care facility; HIV Nursing Matters, August 2014, p40

 - CE Draper, SM Nemutandani, AT Grimsrud, M Rudolph, TL Kolbe-Alexander, L de Kock, EV Lambert.
-Qualitative evaluation of a physical activity based chronic disease prevention program in a low-income, rural South African setting.
+Qualitative evaluation of physical activity based chronic disease prevention program in a low-income, rural South African setting.
 Rural and Remote Health 10: 1467.
 (Online), 2010

 - L de Kock, J Wills.
 Competing or Co-existing?
 Representations of HIV/AIDS by white women teachers in post-apartheid South Africa.
 African Journal of Aids Research, Vol 6, No 3, 2007